 WHO WE ARE

-In 2011 I arrived at The Home Hill Inn, located along the banks of the Connecticut River.
-Over the next three years I found my voice in food.
-I was spoiled by the abundant produce, pastured live stock and the community’s enthusiasm for local quality.
+Growing up in the Washington D.C area I was fortunate to find opportunities through education.
+Thrilled by the constant pursuit for knowledge I competed at the national level for scholarship programs and received my Bachelors Degree in Culinary Arts from the New England Culinary Institute.
+After graduating, I arrived at The Home Hill Inn, located along the banks of the Connecticut River.
+There, I was spoiled by the abundant produce and the community’s enthusiasm for local quality.
 By 2013 I had received Yankee Magazine’s Best Seasonal Menu.
 The honor went to the River Road and Upper Valley community.

 After almost four years removed from the community where I had begun my culinary career I was nostalgic to return with what I had learned and eagerly wanted to contribute.
-The opportunity presented itself to become the founding Executive Chef at theWild Roots.
+The opportunity presented itself to become the founding Executive Chef at Wild Roots.
 I know the next chapter will be the most exciting.
 We look forward to gathering, preparing, and serving food from this community.